Your Ultimate Guide to Income Tax Rates and Personal Allowances

 • If you live in Scotland or Northern Ireland, your sight must be so poor that it prevents you from working.

-Your income level doesn’t affect your entitlement, and there’s no age restriction—if you qualify, you get the full amount.
+Your income level doesn’t affect your entitlement, and there’s no age restriction.

 Marriage allowance